 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Surveyors job description, Surveyors salary, Surveyors information, what is the job of a Surveyor like, pros and cons about Surveyors, colleges and universities for Surveyors, is Surveyors the right career for me, Quite Hard careers to get into, careers in Architecture and Engineering
+Surveyors job description, Surveyors salary, Surveyors information, what is the job of a Surveyor like, pros and cons about Surveyors, colleges and universities for Surveyors, is Surveyors the right career for me, careers in Architecture and Engineering